-Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent) Commonwealth Government (Research Awards) Living allowance of \$4200 pa.
-Other allowances As above Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
-Commonwealth Government (Course Awards) may also be paid.
-1-2 years; minimum duration of course Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held an Australian Government Postgraduate Award.
-Applications to Registrar by 30 September.
+Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards Living allowance of \$4200 pa.
+Other allowances may also be paid.
+1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
+Applications to Registrar by 31 October (30 November in special cir- cumstances).
+Commonwealth Postgraduate Course Awards As above Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
+Commonwealth Postgraduate Research Awards 1-2 years; minimum duration of course Preference is given to applicants with employment experience.
+Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post- graduate Award.
+Applications to Registrar by 30 September (in special circumstances applications will be accepted 30 Novem- ber).
 Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars or post-doctoral Fellows.
-Gradu- ate applications close 31 December.
-Other applications by mid-November.
+Applica- tions close 30 September.
 Australian Federation of University Women A total of \$500/\$3200 Up to 1 year Applicants must be female graduates from any accredited Australian or overseas university The British Council Commonwealth University Interchange Scheme Cost of travel to UK or other Commonwealth country university Applicants must be: 1.
 University staff on study leave.
-Applications close with Regis- trar by 30 November.
-For visits to com- mence during ensuing financial year 1 April to 31 March.
+Applications close with Regis- trar by 30 November, for visits to com- mence during ensuing financial year 1 April to 31 March.
 2. Graduate research workers holding research grants.
-Applications close with Registrar by 28 February for visits to commence during ensuing 1 April to 31 March.
-The Caltex Woman Graduate of the Year Scholarship \$5000 pa for further studies in USA, UK, Northern Europe or in special cases Australia.
-There are no special allowance for travel or accommodation for married graduates.
-2 years Applicants must be female graduates who will have completed a University degree or diploma this year and who are Aus- tralian citizens or have resided in Aus- tralia for at least seven years.
-Selection is based on scholastic and literary achieve- ments, demonstrable qualities of characte and accomplishments in cultural and/o sporting/recreational activities.
-Canadian Pacific Airlines Award for Travel to Canada for University Graduates One free economy class return flight a year to Canada Graduates of an Australian University who are Australian citizens or permanent resi- dents.
-Candidates must have beer accepted by a Canadian University, be able to support themselves on a full-time basis and intend to return to Australia.
-Applica tions close with Registrar by 31 May.
+Applications close with Registrar by 31 January for visits to commence during ensuing 1 April to 31 March.

-Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+\Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.